43. Francis Mettler

 Lands, Range No 18 Township No. 12 Section No 35, Laurel Township, Hocking

-The map is verified in
+Co, Ohio.
+The map was found in

 acres from the land office in Chillicothe, Ohio.
 The date of issue was

 June 25, 1841.
-The document # is 11407.
-The legal land description is
+The land is located in Laurel Township.
+The document # is 11407 and the legal land description is

 Aliquot Parts: 1 SENE, 2NESE, Base Line: Ohio River Survey Township: